 To be functional this feature must first be configured from the front panel.
 From the power-up screen press [4], and highlight Protection Limit.
-Press [5] to modify, then highlight Lesser Limit and press [5] to apply the changes (without saving for power-up) and
+Press [7] to modify, then highlight Lesser Limit and press [7] to save.
+Then press [7] to apply the changes (without saving for power-up) and exit.
+NOTE: Each time Protection Limit setting is changed, the unit generates an internal RST reset command (see PAR.
+A.11) requiring the BOP output to be reprogrammed.